SEPTA Route 37: Bus service

 At 1:18 a.m. on August 28, 1946, a crowded trolley collided with a truck on the Crum Creek Bridge.
 Both vehicles caught fire; fortunately all the passengers escaped without injury.
 However, the bridge was destroyed, severing the trolley line to Chester.
 Buses replaced trolleys between Westinghouse Loop (Lester Road) and Chester.
 The remainder of the route was converted to bus operation on November 5, 1955.
 The new service ran to station in South Philadelphia instead of Center City, replacing the Route 81 bus on Passyunk Avenue.
 Trolley service between Center City and Westinghouse Loop was transferred to Route 36.

 In the mid-1970s, due to Airport expansion and construction of I-95, service in the Airport area was rerouted via Lindbergh Boulevard, 84th Street and Bartram Avenue.

-New service was introduced to the Eastwick Industrial Park on June 21, 1981, and then rerouted past the nearby Auto Mall on September 9, 1990.
-Service to the PNC Eastwick Center began on September 13, 1988.
+New peak hour service was introduced to the Eastwick Industrial Park on June 21, 1981, and then rerouted past the nearby Auto Mall on September 9, 1990.
+Service to the PNC Eastwick Center began on September 13, 1998.
 A stop for Harrah's Philadelphia (the former site of Sun Shipbuilding) was added on September 3, 2006.